fandreuz/vsr-behavior-characterization/README.md

 # vsr-behavior-characterization
-In this small project we apply Unsupervised Learning techniques to find recurrent behaviors in a dataset of Voxel-Based Soft Robots (VSR).
+In this small project we apply an Unsupervised Learning technique (`KMeans`) to find recurrent behaviors in a dataset of Voxel-Based Soft Robots (VSR).

 ## Structure of the project